 There are days when I am not gripped by these fears and worries.
 There are days when I feel amazing.
 Slowly these good days are outnumbering the bad.
 Maybe one day MrH and I will banish the bad days to a tiny corner of my past where they can’t hurt me or anyone else.

-To see more posts about Gaslighting and Ghosting click the link below:
+To see more posts about Gaslighting and Ghosting for the Sex Bloggers for Metal Health project click the link above

 The image “Gaslighting Red Flags” was taken from https://introvertdoodles.com and is used in accordance with their T&C.